jurijkreutz/austrian_orf_weather/README.md

 - Ability to show weather forecasts
 - Ability to choose from a wide array from weather stations
 - Ability to show highest temperature within the last 24 hours
+- Ability to show regional capital city with highest/lowest temperature
 - Ability to show temperature graph in console

 ## Running the script